 Prescription medications often used to manage lupus include: (3)

-- Immunosuppressive medications: These prescriptions include cyclophosphamide (Cytoxan®) and methotrexate (Rheumatrex™).
+- Immunosuppressive medications: These prescriptions include cyclophosphamide (Cytoxan®), methotrexate (Rheumatrex®) and belimumab (Benlysta®).
 They’re used to help control inflammation and the overactive immune system.
 While they might lower pain and inflammation, they can also cause many serious side effects.
 Immunosuppressive drugs reduce your body’s ability to fight off infections and viruses and might even increase the risk for cancer.
 They also cause side effects, including kidney problems, bladder problems, hair loss, irregular periods, lung damage, pancreatitis and an allergic form of hepatitis, and worsened sun sensitivity.

-- NSAID painkillers: These are often used for joint pain, muscle aches, headaches and tenderness.
-They can be addictive in nature, form dependence, and cause side effects, including kidney damage and liver damage.
+- NSAID painkillers: Nonsteroidal Anti-Inflammatory Drugs are often used for joint pain, muscle aches, headaches and tenderness.
+NSAIDs can be addictive in nature, form dependence, and cause side effects, including kidney damage and liver damage.

 - Steroids: These can include prednisone and hydrocortisone, which are used to lower swelling, pain, skin rashes and inflammation.
 They can cause many different side effects, including weight gain, a puffy face, hormonal changes, acne, higher risk for bone loss, and mood changes, such as irritability, agitation, excitability, insomnia or depression.